grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

     # blocks-storage.bucket-store.index-cache
     [memcached: <memcached>]

+    # The redis block configures the Redis-based caching backend.
+    # The CLI flags prefix for this block configuration is:
+    # blocks-storage.bucket-store.index-cache
+    [redis: <redis>]

     inmemory:
       # Maximum size in bytes of in-memory index cache used to speed up blocks
       # index lookups (shared between all tenants).